NeoGeographyToolkit/StereoPipeline/docs/conda_build.rst

  python StereoPipeline/conda/update_versions.py isis4.4.yaml \
    gdal-feedstock

 and the same for the other packages.

+It is very important to note that this script is not fool-proof.
+For example, the ``eigen`` version which seems to agree with the current version of ``ceres`` is 3.3.7 rather than 3.3.9.

-It is suggested to examine the changed ``meta.yaml`` file to ensure the script updated things correctly.
+It is suggested to examine the changed ``meta.yaml`` with great care, and if in doubt, leave the values as they were before modified by this script.

 In each of those files manually modify the string ``isis4.4.0`` to reflect the current ISIS version.